mutating/simtypes/README.md

 [![DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/pomponchik/simtypes)

 Python type checking tools are usually very complex.
-In this case, we have thrown out almost all the places where there is a lot of complexity, and left only the most obvious and necessary things.
+In this case, we have thrown out almost all the places where there is a lot of complexity, and left only the most obvious and necessary things for runtime.

 ## Table of contents